InvasiveH8ter/NASDM/README.md

 You will be asked to create your username here, which can simply be left as is.

-After this, you should now have a GEE Cloud Project that you can add folders and upload data to.
+You should now have a GEE Cloud Project that you can add folders and upload data to.

 ----